Can Rabbits Eat Bok Choy?

 Additionally, feeding the stem and cores of bok choy leaves is safer.
 Bok Choy doesn’t contain any harmful components.
 If you give the correct amount of bok choy, no health problems will result.
 Typically, rabbits also chew stems.
 It is best to avoid feeding your rabbit bok choy if it has health problems.
 Rarely is a bok Choy stem too tough for a rabbit’s digestive tract.
 In these situations, you can easily cut off the stem and only feed the bok choy’s leafy portion.

-See also Can Rabbits Eat Leeks?
+See also Can Rabbits Eat Parsley?

 Leafy greens are an essential part of a rabbit’s diet.
 Apart from bok choy, other rabbit-friendly options include romaine lettuce, kale, parsnips, spinach, and parsley.
 Rotate these greens to provide variety and a broad range of nutrients.